ForecastHealth/botech-protocol/README.md

 - `data_fetcher_label`: [optional] a string representing the label of the attached `datafetcher` [see below]
 - `cache`: [optional] a boolean.
 True if the original value should be cached (useful for intensive requests e.g. from `datafetcher`s)
 - `fetch`: [optional] instructions on when in the runtime to fetch the array (coming soon)

-#### Flush [nodes only, optional]
-A boolean representing whether, at the the end of each timepoint (e.g. one year), the balance of the nodes should be reset to 0s ([[0, 0, 0...], [...0]]).
-This can be useful if the node is not a state, but a collection or constant of some sort.

-#### Age [nodes only, optional]
-A boolean representing whether, when triggered, the balance of the nodes should be "aged".
-Here, this means the values of each element in an array are shifted by 1 index.
-Therefore, the first array will contain 0, and the final array will be removed.
-This simulated ageing: males aged 1 will now be aged 2, females aged 50 will now be aged 51 etc.
-This also implies anyone aged 100 will be removed from the array.

 ### Runtime
 #### start and end [optional]